 In general, a hands-off approach is best as curls are super-delicate.
 “If you’re keeping your bangs curly, you want the curl pattern to match the rest of your hair.
 Avoid overloading your bangs with products or touching them too much, and don’t blow dry them,” says Aaron.

 For curls of all lengths, hydration is key.
 “It’s best to keep curly hair hydrated to reduce frizz and enhance your natural curl and shine.
-I don’t like to put too much product on bangs,” says Aaron who opts for less is more approach.
-“When styling your curls, you can add extra hydration with THIRSTY GIRL Coconut Milk Leave-in Conditioner:$28, or a little MISTRESS Hydrating Hair Balm:$29.
+I don’t like to put too much product on bangs,” says Aaron who opts for a less is more approach.
+“When styling your curls, you can add extra hydration with IGK Thirsty Girl Coconut Milk Leave-in Conditioner or a little Mistress Hydrating Hair Balm.
 Comb with your fingers or a wide-tooth comb,” he advises.

-Keeping Up with Curly Bangs
+Keeping Up With Curly Bangs

 Bangs of all kinds require more maintenance than a one-length cut—but the results are worth it.
 “Your approach to curly bangs is almost the same as straight bangs—see a stylist regularly for a bang trim and get a cut that you can easily grow out,” says Coby.
 “Because bangs are shorter, use a lightweight product to shape them, as sometimes the scalp can get oily and heavy product in the bangs is usually the culprit.”